victorbaitsumedi/victorbaitsumedi/README.md

 Featured Projects

-I have three projects that are on my portfolio.
+I have three projects that are on my [portfolio](https://victor-baitsumedi-portfolio.netlify.app/)

 Stay tuned , I will be pinning more projects soon.